 Stephanie began work as a freelance designer in 2005, going full-time under the Adelie Design banner in 2008.
 In 2011 she and her husband relocated to Fleming Island, FL for the weather, and she restarted her business as Flightless.

-Since 2005, her focus has been on creating attractive, cohesive, and effective designs for her clients.
-By combining her skills at uncovering and defining problems with her knowledge of the psychology of marketing, she crafts design solutions that are uniquely tailored to each clients needs.
+Throughout her design career, Stephanie has focused on creating attractive, cohesive, and effective designs for her clients.
+By combining her skills at uncovering and defining problems with her knowledge of the psychology of marketing, she crafts solutions that are uniquely tailored to each client’s needs.

 Stephanie was honored to present her design process at the inaugural WordCamp US, a national web conference.
 In this 10-minute presentation, you can see how Stephanie brings order to the creative process.

 Working with Stephanie was a joy from start to finish.
 She took time to walk us through not only the design process, but helped us first pinpoint our overall goals.
 She did an excellent job of listening to our needs.